The Color Red

 Many people nowadays, especially in China, want to marry in a western style, which means in a white or broken white wedding dress.

-Since white in Asia is, among others, the colour of death (especially a black/white combination), the more traditional family members are not happy about this trend.
+Since white in Asia is, among others, the color of death (especially a black/white combination), the more traditional family members are not happy about this trend.
 So often the bride has to change her dress several times during the day.

 Because the wish to follow some trend is no match for grandma's willpower.

-Colours and their meaning - overview
+Colors and their meaning - overview

 Newest Shenanigans